Using the latest in ultrasound technology, we are able to get clear pictures of tissue, organs, and of course, little bundles of joy.

 The American Cancer Society recommends that women aged 45 to 54 get mammograms every year.
 After 55, you can choose to have mammograms every two years.
 However, if you have a personal or family history of breast cancer, you and your doctor may decide on a different mammogram schedule.

-Prosser Memorial Hospital is a Mammography Accredited Facility
+Prosser Memorial Hospital is a Mammography and CT Accredited Facility

-To achieve the ACR Gold Standard of Accreditation, our facility's personnel qualifications, equipment requirements, quality assurance, and quality control procedures have gone through a rigorous review process and have met specific qualifications.
+To achieve the American College of Radiology (ACR) Gold Standard of Accreditation, our facility's personnel qualifications, equipment requirements, quality assurance, and quality control procedures have gone through a rigorous review process and have met specific qualifications.
 It's important for patients to know that every aspect of the ACR accreditation process is overseen by board-certified, expert radiologists and medical physicists in advanced diagnostic imaging.

 This is how we care.